hcail/hcail.github.io/_news/announcement_250624.md

 inline: true
 ---

-Duhyung, Jieun, Minju, Minh, and Ohchul served as a student volunteer at the
+Duhyung, Jieun, Minju, Minh, Ohchul, and Chaeyoung served as a student volunteer at the
-<a href="https://2025summer.sigchi.kr/">2025 SIGCHI Korea Local Chapter Summer Event</a>
+<a href="https://2025summer.sigchi.kr/">SIGCHI Korea Local Chapter 2025 Summer Event</a>
 successfully! :sparkles: :smile:</p>